Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 What’s the main reason behind this?
 Lifestyle.

-But, before we dive into lifestyle, let’s first chat through another struggle that may be making it hard to get pregnant: the difficult journey of the sperm meeting the egg.
+But, before we dive into lifestyle, let’s first chat through another struggle that may be making it hard to get pregnant: The difficult journey of the sperm meeting the egg.

 Male and Female Fertility